Transfer data from a PostgreSQL RDS instance to ClickHouse®

 click create instance

-4. Select the configuration properties:
+4. Specify the following configuration properties:

-• Engine type - PostgreSQL
+• Engine type: PostgreSQL

-• DB instance size - Free tier
+• DB instance size: Free tier

 Tip